 Designated as an Appalachian Trail Community, the Town of Troutville is a favorite stopping point for Appalachian Trail hikers and cyclists on the Transamerican Trail, both of which pass right through the town.

-On the Botetourt Wine Trail, you will find three farm wineries welcoming visitors for tours, tastings, and hospitality, and offering a variety of special events on many weekends throughout the year.
+On the Botetourt Wine Trail, you will find farm wineries welcoming visitors for tours, tastings, and hospitality, and offering a variety of special events on many weekends throughout the year.

 Finally, be sure to plan some outdoor fun and experience the Upper James River Water Trail.
 With portions of the Upper James designated as a Virginia Scenic River, enjoy kayaking, canoeing, fishing or tubing for the entire family.